mzampetakis/mzampetakis.github.io/_posts/2023-08-03-Un-Wordle-A-Toy-Project.md

 tags: [toy-project,golang,coding]
 ---

-## Wordle
 Back in 2021 [Wordle](https://en.wikipedia.org/wiki/Wordle) was a pretty popular online trivia game.
 Players had six attempts to guess a five-letter word, with feedback given for each guess in the form of colored tiles indicating when letters match or occupy the correct position.
-Each day a new puzzle was available and having such a simple rule set, it rapidly gain lots of peoples attention.
+Each day a new puzzle was available and having such a simple rule set, it rapidly gained lots of peoples' attention.

+## Wordle

-Its instructions were presented like this:
+Its instructions were really simple and presented like this:
 ![wordle instructions](/assets/posts/Un-Wordle-A-Toy-Project/instructions.png)

 It was pretty common back then for people to share their results using the color code (or any other emoji styled output) that was used as the game's results: